elbuco1/CBAM/README.md

 * **n_epochs**: number of epochs for training
 * **num_workers**: num of workers for the dataloader
 * **model_name**: name used for saving losses charts and trained models
-* **load_model**: trained model checkpoint path, if not the empty string then resume training from last trained epoch up to n_epochs
+* **load_model**: trained model checkpoint path, if not the empty string then resume training from last trained epoch up to n_epochs.
+Checkpoint are stored in src/reports/models/
 * **save_every**: how often to save the model in training (in epochs)
 * **reduction_ratio**: reduction ratio for the channel attention bottleneck default to 16
 * **kernel_cbam**: kernel for convolution in spatial attention must be an odd number